Jackery Explorer 500 Review (2022): What You NEED to Know

 Also, the Explorer 500 will automatically shut off if you try to plug in a device that draws more than 500W, such as a hairdryer or an electric kettle.Usually, if an appliance heats itself up quickly, like a coffee maker or a toaster, then it probably uses more than 500W of power.

 How Do You Charge A Jackery Portable Power Station?

-There are 3 ways to charge an Explorer 500 — by household outlet, by car charger, or with solar panels.
+There are 3 ways to charge the Jackery Explorer 500 —

 The 500 comes with cables for household charging and car charging, but you need to buy solar panels separately if you’re going to go down the green route.